jP-Logics/CodeMAC/README.md

 Hopefully this tool can eliminates that gap, since code will be converted into simple language.

-## What does CodeMat tool does?
+## What does CodeMAC tool does?

-CodeMAT does three things( as initial plan).
+CodeMAC does three things( as initial plan).

 1.Metrics  : Measure the code
 2.Analyzer : Analyze the code based on the metrics.
-3.Teller   : Teller converts the code into simple understandable language.
+3.Converter: Converter converts the code into simple understandable language.

 ## How does it work ?

-CodeMat tool, parses through the code and identify which language/scripting the code has been written.It looks for specific language add-on /rule engine and start writing the code in .MD [MarkDown] file.
+CodeMAC tool, parses through the code and identify which language/scripting the code has been written.It looks for specific language add-on /rule engine and start writing the code in .MD [MarkDown] file.

 ## Which languages/scripting does it support ?

-The initial version, we are planing for Go(GoLang) source codes.We will have to see other languages/scripting at a later stage based upon contributions.
+The initial version, we are planing for Go(GoLang) source codes.We will have to work on other languages/scripting at a later stage based upon contributions.

 ## Are there any specifications/standards that it follows ?